leonklingele/tls13-spec/draft-ietf-tls-tls13.md

 width definition without defining a superfluous element.

-In the following example, Taste will consume two bytes in the data stream but can only assume the values 1, 2, or 4 in current version of protocol.
+In the following example, Taste will consume two bytes in the data stream but can only assume the values 1, 2, or 4 in current versions of the protocol.

        enum { sweet(1), sour(2), bitter(4), (32000) } Taste;